CabStone Main Logo

 4. Check for Warranty and Moisture/Heat Tolerance

-5. Evaluate Long-Term Repair Costs
+5. Evaluate Long-Term Repair Costs and professional cabinet installation needs

 Conclusion